u16052642/thrive_erp_documentation/documentation-16.0/content/applications/marketing/social_marketing/essentials/social_essentials.rst

 .. note::
    A social post does *not* need to be attached to a campaign.

-Then, in the :guilabel:`When` field, choose either :guilabel:`Send Now` to have Odoo publish the post immediately, or :guilabel:`Schedule later` to have Odoo publish the post at a later date and time.
+Then, in the :guilabel:`When` field, choose either :guilabel:`Send Now` to have Thrive Bureau ERP publish the post immediately, or :guilabel:`Schedule later` to have Thrive Bureau ERP publish the post at a later date and time.

-If :guilabel:`Schedule later` is selected, Odoo reveals a new field beneath it (the :guilabel:`Scheduled post date` field).
+If :guilabel:`Schedule later` is selected, Thrive Bureau ERP reveals a new field beneath it (the :guilabel:`Scheduled post date` field).
 Clicking that empty field reveals a pop-up calendar, in which a future date and time is designated.
-At which time, Odoo will promptly publish the post on the pre-determined social media accounts.
+At which time, Thrive Bureau ERP will promptly publish the post on the pre-determined social media accounts.

 Click on the desired date to schedule the post for that day.
 Then, either select and customize the default time in the :guilabel:`Scheduled post date` field manually.
-Or, adjust the desired post time, by clicking the :guilabel:`scheduling (clock) icon` located on the calendar pop-up, and choose the desired time for Odoo to publish this post on that future date.
+Or, adjust the desired post time, by clicking the :guilabel:`scheduling (clock) icon` located on the calendar pop-up, and choose the desired time for Thrive Bureau ERP to publish this post on that future date.

 If scheduling a post, remember to hit :guilabel:`Schedule` in the upper left of the post template.
-Doing so, locks in that specific date/time for Odoo to send the post, and it changes the status of the post to :guilabel:`Scheduled`.
+Doing so, locks in that specific date/time for Thrive Bureau ERP to send the post, and it changes the status of the post to :guilabel:`Scheduled`.

 .. note::